akashpandya/CO2_Emissions_Analysis/README.md

 1️⃣ Download the dataset & Python Notebook from this repo.
 2️⃣ Run the Python scripts in Jupyter Notebook.
 3️⃣ Explore the visualizations to understand CO₂ emission trends.
+4️⃣ Open the Tableau workbook to interact with the dashboard.

 📌 Future Enhancements
 ✅ Add machine learning models to predict future CO₂ emissions.
 ✅ Expand analysis with additional climate datasets.
+✅ Enhance Tableau dashboard with more granular regional trends.

 🚀 Final Steps
 ✅ Upload all files to GitHub